Reviews You Can Rely On

 Squeeze Systems

-Another great squeeze bottle is the LifeStraw Peak Squeeze, which corrects the durability complaints we have with the Sawyer and Katadyn bottles.
-The overall versatility is top-notch, as you can drink directly from the source or via the bottle after filling.
-If there's a distance between water sources, you can also remove the filter and store the water in the 33.8-ounce bottle to drink along your route.
-Regular maintenance is key for optimal flow rate, and the projected lifespan of the filter is double that of the Katadyn BeFree 0.6L.
+Another great squeeze bottle is the LifeStraw Peak Squeeze, which corrects our durability complaints about the Sawyer and Katadyn bottles.
+The overall versatility is top-notch, as you can drink directly from the source or via the bottle after it has been filled.
+If there's a distance between water sources, you can remove the filter and store the water in the 33.8-ounce bottle to drink along your route.
+Regular maintenance is crucial for maintaining optimal flow rate, and the projected lifespan of the filter is twice that of the Katadyn BeFree.

 Credit: Trish Matheny